nakatamaho/gmpxx_mkII/README.md

 ### Configuring Precision at Runtime Using Environment Variables

 `gmpxx_mkII.h` allows dynamically configuring the default precision settings for arithmetic operations via environment variables.
-This feature will enable users to adjust precision without modifying the source code, making it highly versatile for computational needs or testing scenarios.
+This feature will enable users to adjust precision without modifying the source code.
 Here's how you can use these environment variables:

 - **GMPXX_MKII_DEFAULT_PREC**: This environment variable sets the default precision for all calculations.
 Specify the precision as the number of bits.
 For example, setting this variable to "128" would configure the default precision to 128 bits.